tomasfn87/wa-tools/convertES5JsToGtmScript/README.md

 <code>(function () { return true; });</code><br><br>

-> And this is not what Google Tag Manager wants.
+> And this is not what <a href="https://tagmanager.google.com/">Google Tag Manager</a> wants.
 You would need to manually remove the outern parentheses and the semicolon (;) to obtain a valid ES5 GtmScript, like the example below:

 <code>function () { return true; }</code><br><br>